 - Support services: guidance counsellor, remedial support for students, pastoral care

-- Other factors including the school ethos (details should be in the school plan); student and parental involvement in life of school - whether it has a student council and/or a parents' association
+- Other factors include the school ethos (details should be in the school plan); student and parental involvement in the life of the school; whether it has a student council or a parents' association.

 Enrolling your child at post-primary school

 You can send your child to the post-primary school of your choice, provided there is a place available.
 Where there is shortage of space, the school must give priority based on the admissions policy.
 This is drawn up by the board of management and should be available to you on request.

 To enrol your child, check the list of post-primary schools in your area.
 Contact the school of your choice to see if there is a place available.
 The school of your choice may place your child on a waiting list or you may need to contact other schools to find a place.

 You can find out more about admissions to school.